-The fix: DeSimone suggests trying out a few nights without alcohol to see how that helps your night sweats and sleep quality.
+The fix: DeSimone suggests trying out a few nights without drinking to see how that improves your alcohol night sweats and sleep quality.
 “For the vast majority of people, they are going to get better quality sleep, and that can be a good starting point for evaluating nightly habits.”

 If you suspect hormone imbalances are at play, DeSimone also suggests considering removing or reducing alcohol from your diet since it can help the liver detox any excess hormones, especially estrogen.

 Most of the time, one of the above causes is the culprit of excessive sweating at night and there’s no reason to be overly concerned about night sweats.
 However, if you notice that night sweats seem to be a persistent problem not caused by something hormonal or mental health-related, it might be a good time to bring this up to your doctor (It could be a side effect of a new anxiety medication you’re on, for example; in that case, your physician can give you guidance on how to stop night sweats caused by antidepressants).

 Other symptoms to watch for include fever, chills, and body and bone aches.
 If those are accompanying the night sweats, your doctor can then test for certain viruses, infections, and other health conditions.
 It’s likely that there isn’t a serious underlying condition if night sweats are your only symptom, but it’s always important to be proactive when you notice something new that’s consistently happening with your body.